OutSystems/docs-support/src/licensing/detach-11.md

 If you are originally detaching from the OutSystems Cloud, you will already have done this step after you finished setting up the new self-managed environment.
 In that case, skip this section.

-Reach out to OutSystems Global Support, open a new support case and request the source code for the [Scheduler Service](#scheduler-service).
+Reach out to OutSystems Support, open a new support case and request the source code for the [Scheduler Service](#scheduler-service).
 The support case must:

 * Have normal or low priority;
 * Clearly state that you are detaching;
 * Include the exact OutSystems Platform Server major and minor versions, release and build number from which you are detaching (eg. 11.18.1 build 37828);